 What is Customer Orientation?

 Customer Orientation refers to the act of aligning your business towards helping your customers reach success with your product or service.
-It means that all teams, especially sales and What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. will adjust their focus to the needs of the customers, and predict the moments when they’ll need them, and be present when the time comes.
+It means that all teams, especially sales and customer success will adjust their focus to the needs of the customers, and predict the moments when they’ll need them, and be present when the time comes.
 This includes providing customers with various resources, additional value, and helping them whenever required.

 How do you become a customer-oriented business?